iridium-browser/iridium-browser-ubuntu/styleguide/c++/c++.md

   * "Chromium" is the name of the project, not the product, and should never appear in code, variable names, API names etc. Use "Chrome" instead.

-  * Though the Google C++ Style Guide now says to use `kConstantNaming` for enums, Chromium was written using `MACRO_STYLE` naming.
-In enums that are actually enumerations (i.e. have multiple values), continue to use this style for consistency.
-Use `kConstantNaming` when using the "enum hack" to define a single constant, as you would for a const int or the like.

   * Functions used only for testing should be restricted to test-only scenarios either by `#ifdefing` them appropriately (e.g. `#if defined(UNIT_TEST)`) or